The History Of Women’s Boxing

 Marie-Ève Dicaire from Quebec, has held the IBF female light middleweight title since 2018.
 Prior to her professional career, Dicaire represented Canada as an amateur boxer.
 In 2013, she was named athlete of the year by Boxing Quebec.
 As of September 2020, she is ranked as the world’s second best active female light middleweight!
 What a woman!

-Fun Fact: On March 5, 2021, Dicaire will be headlining on the “SUPERWOMEN: SHIELDS VS. DICAIRE”, an all-female night of professional boxing, featuring a 10-round 154-pound unification showdown against the undefeated three-division and current WBC/WBO Super Welterweight World champion Claressa Shields.
+Fun Fact: On March 5, 2021, Dicaire headlined on the “SUPERWOMEN: SHIELDS VS. DICAIRE”, an all-female night of professional boxing, featuring a 10-round 154-pound unification showdown against the undefeated three-division and current WBC/WBO Super Welterweight World champion Claressa Shields.

 Women’s boxing has come a long way with some of the fiercest females representing the country and this International Women’s Day we truly salute them!